Bangladesh Football League: Stadiums

-BPL clubs in Asia
+BFL clubs in Asia

 Continental qualification

-Bangladesh Premier League teams can qualify for the top Asian club competitions – the AFC Champions League qualifying play-offs and AFC Cup – through their performance in the league.
+Bangladesh Football League teams can qualify for the Asian club competitions – the AFC Challenge League qualifying play-offs – through their performance in the league.
 Before the 2012–13 season Bangladeshi clubs were only allowed entry to the now defunct AFC President's Cup, which was a competition targeted for emerging football nations.
 Since the 2021–22 season the league winners are allowed entry to the qualifying play-offs of the AFC Champions League.

-Abahani Limited Dhaka was the first Bangladesh Premier League club to club to play in Asian competition when they participated in the 2008 AFC President's Cup.
+Abahani Limited Dhaka was the first Bangladesh Football League club to club to play in Asian competition when they participated in the 2008 AFC President's Cup.
 The club qualified for the competition, after winning the first edition of the league in 2007.
 The first six seasons of the league Bangladeshi clubs only participated in the AFC President's Cup, until Sheikh Russel KC the winners of the 2012–13 league season were given entry 2015 AFC Cup qualifying play-off.
-The winners of the 2013–14 season of the league Sheikh Jamal Dhanmondi Club, were the first Bangladeshi club to be given direct entry into the AFC Cup, during the 2016 AFC Cup.
+The winners of the 2013–14 season of the league Sheikh Jamal Dhanmondi Club, were the first Football League club to be given direct entry into the AFC Cup, during the 2016 AFC Cup.

 In July 2022, it was confirmed that Bashundhara Kings, the winners of the 2021–22 league season will partake in the AFC Champions League Play-off round, while holding an automatic place in the AFC Cup group stages if they are unable to advance past the play-offs.
-Meanwhile the runner-up of the league will take part in the qualifiers of the AFC Cup or will directly qualify for the competition if the league winners advance past the AFC Champions League play-offs.
+Meanwhile, the runner-up of the league will take part in the qualifiers of the AFC Cup or will directly qualify for the competition if the league winners advance past the AFC Champions League play-offs.
 The league's third place team along with the Federation Cup champions, will remain standby for the AFC Cup Play-off round if the league winners succeed to qualify for the AFC Champions League main stage.

+On 23 December 2022, it was announced that the AFC competition structure would change from the established formats from the 2024–25 season.
+A new third-tier tournament called the AFC Challenge League would be introduced.
+Later The Entry Regulations document was ratified by the Executive Committee on October 19, 2023, and came into force immediately for the 2024–25 season.
+Bangladesh has been given only a play-off slot according to their club competitions ranking and the champions of 2023–24 season BFL, Bashundhara Kings, competed for 2024–25 AFC Challenge League.
+The league's runner's up team along with the Federation Cup champions, will remain standby for the AFC Challenge League Play-off round if the league winners doesn't have a AFC Club Licence.